IC-DevOps-Career-Path/ic-devops-batch3/git-assignment-1.md/git-assignment-1.md

 2. accept current change which is i have amend it just now and
 3. accept the incoming change which is my before rebasing data
 4. both changes we can keep the both data .

+For remote the current change is my remote data and my incoming change is my local data